“Truly great people do not feel important, they make others feel important.” – Mini Dama

 All my best on your journey,

 Question: Do you find yourself being controlled by the desire to feel important?
-What steps are you willing to take to overcome this desire and feel more comfortable in your skin?
+What steps are you willing to take to overcome this desire?